 The LGPS is a statutory scheme and the benefits are paid under the provisions of LGPS Regulations.
 This is a funded scheme meaning that members and the employer pay contributions into a fund, with these contributions being calculated at a level to balance pension liabilities and investment assets over the expected lifetime of the membership.
 These calculations are revised every 3 years as part of a full actuarial valuation.
-Following the latest valuation in March 2019, employer rates are to be reduced in April 2020 from 17.5% to

-17.1%.
-Regular employer contributions charged in 2019/20 were £14.4m and are forecast to be £14.3m in 2020/21.
+The last full valuation was in March 2019 as a result of which employer rates were set to be subject to annual review and are currently at 17.1%.
+Regular employer contributions charged in 2020/21 were £14.1m and are forecast to be £14.7m in 2021/22.